Well, you have probably seen this microphone hundreds of times during various public speeches of artists, media persons, presidents, and so on.

-Another great item which one, in addition, costs relatively low comparing it to its competitors.
+Another great item, in addition, costs relatively low comparing it to its competitors.
 It is a condenser microphone with a cardioid pickup pattern.
-There is a 20 inches gooseneck with flexible top and bottom, and also an internal selectable hi-pass filter.
+There is a 20 inches gooseneck with a flexible top and bottom, and also an internal selectable hi-pass filter.

 The multistage windscreen allows you to select between several levels of noise protection.
 An interesting feature of this model is that it even has a built-in hi-pass filter which many other more expensive models don’t.
 For the price that it has, that’s a really cool bonus.

 The only possible disadvantage, once again, probably because of the low price, is that the construction of this mic is not sturdy enough.